gadomski/ct-relay/README.md

 # A Colorado Trail relay

-Brought to you by Bex 🚴‍♀️ and Kelly 🏃‍♀️.
+Brought to you by Bex 🚵‍♀️ Kelly 🏃‍♀️.

 ## Updating the track